For A Versatile Solution

 Why The JBL Boombox 3?

 The JBL Boombox 3 is a speaker that caters to those with high demands for sound and who also appreciate a well-balanced sound profile.
-It isn’t the loudest speaker on the list, but it offers sophisticated sound and a design that feels welcome in both indoor and outdoor environments.
+It isn’t the loudest speaker on the list, but it offers sophisticated sound and a design that feels welcome in indoor and outdoor environments.

-9. Marshall Eberton 2
+8. Marshall Eberton 2

 Weather Protection: